 This one-day course combines our standard Word course with selected topics from our Acrobat course.
-Completing this course will enable delegates to make accessible PDFs from Word and then to apply various finishing touches in Acrobat.
-Please note that, unlike our full (one day) Acrobat course, it does not cover all aspects of retrospectively making PDFs accessible if the source documents were not authored accessibly to begin with.
+Completing this course will enable delegates to make accessible PDFs from Word, to apply various finishing touches in Acrobat, and to test PDFs for accessibility against standards, using both automated accessibility checkers and multiple assistive technologies (not just screen readers).

 - Applying structure with headings, lists, tables of contents, etc

 - How to write effective alt text for images, including charts and other complex graphics

 - Optimising diagrams and charts for users of dyslexia and literacy software

 - Designing tables for accessibility and usability